bitfoundation/bitplatform/docs/bit-server-side/odata.md

 Mapper automatically maps "model/entities" classes to DTO classes.
 It uses [AutoMapper](http://automapper.org/) by default and the way we use auto mapper will not slow down your app as described [here](https://docs.bit-framework.com/docs/design-backgrounds/why-auto-mapper-has-no-performance-penalty.html).

 Note that you don't have to use bit repository here.
 You don't have to use entity framework either.
-You can use mongo db, simple array etc. We need some customers only.
+You can use mongo db, simple array etc. We need some customer dto instances only.

-[Function] is used to return data, it has to return data, and it accepts simple type parameters like int, string, enum, etc.
+**[Function] is used to return data**, it has to return data, and it accepts simple type parameters like int, string, enum, etc.
-[Action] is used to do something, its return value is optional, and it accepts almost anything.
+**[Action] is used to do something**, its return value is optional, and it accepts almost anything.

 Run the app and you're good to go.
 That's a swagger's console you see by default.
 By opening http://localhost:9000/odata/MyApp/$metadata you see $metadata. $metadata describes your DTO classes, complex types, enums, actions and functions in a standard format.
 There are tools in several languages to generate client side proxy for you.
 You can see the list of libraries and tools [here](http://www.odata.org/libraries/).
 Note that you can call OData controllers using jquery ajax, fetch, etc too, as they're REST APIs.